 I recently wrote about my Homemade Laundry Detergent recipe, including photos and an update here.
 The ingredients are still the same: washing soda, borax and Blue Dawn.
 I make three gallons at a time, for about $1.50 total.
 Because it is not concentrated I get about 48 loads (1 cup per load) from three gallons.

 I’ve learned that washing soda (sold for years by Arm & Hammer as Super Washing Soda) has become increasingly difficult to find.
 My supermarket stopped carrying it, and I can no longer get it at Target or Walmart.
 Still available online, Super Washing Soda is no longer cheap.
 But not to worry.
 I’ve got you covered.

 Washing soda contains just one all natural ingredient: sodium carbonate (which is not edible and should never be confused with sodium bicarbonate which is baking soda).
 Soda ash, used in swimming pools to raise the pH, contains just one all-natural ingredient: sodium carbonate.
 Bingo!

 I stopped into a local pool supply store and picked up 10 pounds of soda ash for $1.89 per pound.
 The product is identical in all ways to washing soda because, well, sodium carbonate is just sodium carbonate!

 Even at $5 per pound for washing soda, making your own laundry detergent is still incredibly cheap.
 But why pay more for washing soda when soda ash is so much cheaper?
-You can easily order soda ash online in 5-lb. quantity for $12.91 plus shipping or save big on a 50-lb. bucket at $36.50 plus shipping.
+You can easily order soda ash online in 5-lb. quantity or save big on a 50-lb. bucket.
 Or, just find a store that sells swimming pool supplies in your area.

 I will let you know when I discover cheaper alternatives for borax and Blue Dawn.
 While both can be found online, for now they remain available in most supermarkets and discount department stores.